Non-FIFA international football: Football at the Island Games

 The Island Games, which are held every two years, features a competitive football tournament, won on the first two occasions by now-established UEFA and FIFA member, the Faroe Islands, and again in 2007 by now UEFA members, Gibraltar.
-Many of the competing nations are affiliated to larger national FAs - the Jersey Football Association, for example, is governed by the FA.
+Many of the competing nations are affiliated to larger national FAs – the Jersey Football Association, for example, is governed by the FA.

 † Ynys Mon hosted an unofficial 2019 Inter Games Football Tournament as Gibraltar did not have enough pitches.
 Ynys Mon won the men's tournament and Isle of Man won the women's.‡ 2021 Island Games postponed until 2023 due to COVID-19 with all previously announced host moved back 2 years.

 Continental

-European Football Cup
+CONIFA European Football Cup

-The ConIFA European Football Cup was played in Douglas, the Isle of Man.
-The host place of the tournament was moved to London, England, and then to Székely Land, Romania.
+The CONIFA European Football Cup was originally announced to be held in Douglas, the Isle of Man, but this was later changed to include games in Farnborough and Woking, England.
+However, it was later moved entirely to Székely Land, Romania.
 The tournament took place from 13 to 21 June 2015.
 It was the first ever European Championship between representative teams outside FIFA.
 The 12 representative teams: Ellan Vannin, County of Nice, Abkhazia, Nagorno Karabakh, South Ossetia, Occitania, Romani People, Franconia, Sapmi, Northern Cyprus, Szekely Land and Padania.
-Subsequently, 3 teams (Franconia, Monaco, Nagorno-Karabakh) cancelled their participation for the 2015 ConIFA European Football Cup in Hungary, which forced the originally planned schedule to be revised.
+Subsequently, 3 teams (Franconia, Monaco, Nagorno-Karabakh) cancelled their participation for the 2015 CONIFA European Football Cup in Hungary, which forced the originally planned schedule to be revised.
 The presence of a total of nine teams led to three groups of three being formed.
-In May 2015, Occitania also announced their withdrawal from the competition, which led to another revision of the match schedule into two groups of four, which ConIFA based upon their ranking points system.
-In June 2015, another three teams, South Ossetia, Abkhazia and Northern Cyprus, were all forced to withdraw, as a result of visa difficulties, while the Felvidek team was added to the line up - leaving two groups of three and six participants in total.
+In May 2015, Occitania also announced their withdrawal from the competition, which led to another revision of the match schedule into two groups of four, which CONIFA based upon their ranking points system.
+In June 2015, another three teams, South Ossetia, Abkhazia and Northern Cyprus, were all forced to withdraw, as a result of visa difficulties, while the Felvidek team was added to the line up – leaving two groups of three and six participants in total.

 † 2021 CONIFA European Football Cup cancelled due to COVID-19 Pandemic.